gvtsch/gvtsch.github.io/content/Blog/Weak AI, strong AI &  Expertsystems.md

 Strong AI, also known as superintelligence or general purpose AI (GPAI), for example, is still science fiction from today's perspective.
 A strong AI is, for example, a robot that can solve problems of a general nature and is not limited to any specific area of application.
 It acts independently, proactively, and flexibly, similar to a human being, and can even be creative.
 As described at the beginning, _Data_, the _Terminator_, and _Sonny_ are examples of such systems.

 Because this is still science fiction, the list of examples is soberingly short.
-In another article, we will take a closer look at for example or [[Transformers_Part_1|Transformer]].
+In another article, we will take a closer look at for example or [[The Transformer Architecture I|Transformer]].

 ## Expert systems